Miles Morgan

 Miles Morgan (1616 – 28 May 1699) was a Welsh colonist of America, a pioneer settler of what was to become Springfield, Massachusetts.
-Being one of the few settlers whose homesteads were successfully defended during the Attack on Springfield, Morgan was lauded as a hero of King Philip's War in 1675 for providing shelter and successfully contacting troops in Hadley.
+Being one of the few settlers whose homesteads were successfully defended during the attack on Springfield, Morgan was lauded as a hero of King Philip's War in 1675 for providing shelter and successfully contacting troops in Hadley.
 Today, a statue of Miles Morgan stands in the city's Court Square in Metro Center.

-Biography

-Of Welsh ancestry, he was born in Llandaff, Glamorganshire, Wales to William Morgan (of Dderw).
-Legend has it that he arrived with his older brothers, James and John, sailing from Bristol on the ship "Mary" and arriving at Boston in April, 1636.
-They lived in Roxbury, MA for a time.
-James subsequently moved to Plymouth Colony and later settled in New Haven, CT, where he became a member of the Colonial Assembly of Connecticut and fought in the Pequot War.
-John grew disgusted with the bigotry, superstition, and the persecutions (including the witch trials) then taking place in New England and moved to Virginia.
+He is the great ancestor of well-known banker J.P.
+Morgan.

+Background

+Of Welsh ancestry, Miles Morgan was born on 1616 in Llandaff, Glamorganshire, Wales to William Morgan (of Dderw).
+His family had been settled some years in Bristol, England, by the time Miles Morgan decided to set sail for the New World.
+He was aged 20 when he embarked from Bristol aboard the ship Mary.
+Accompanying him were his older brothers, James and John – either aboard the same ship, or travelling soon after Miles.

+Migration

+Miles Morgan arrived at Boston in April 1636.
+Joined by his brothers, they lived in Roxbury, Massachusetts Bay for a time.

+Soon after settling, Miles married Prudence Gilbert.
+Morgan family lore maintained that they had become acquainted on the voyage from Bristol, Gilbert being aboard the ship with her family.
+Once settled in Agawam he had a letter proposing marriage written to Gilbert, who had settled in Beverly, north of Boston.
+She accepted and in 1642, accompanied by a Native American guide, a pack horse, and two companions, Miles set out for Beverly, where the couple were married.
+Prudence, her possessions piled on the horse, walked the 120 mi back to Springfield with her new husband.

+Springfield

 Miles joined the company of Sir William Pynchon in the colonization of western Massachusetts and was one of the founders of the city of Springfield, originally named Agawam after the Indian tribes that lived in the area.
 One of the company of colonists, Miles, though he was only 21 years of age, quickly became the second-in-command.
 He was one of the leading citizens of the new town and was regarded as an intrepid Indian fighter, farmer, and town leader.
-He had been given the title of "Sergeant Morgan" on the journey from Boston. in addition to establishing the farms that meant survival to the colonists he was also the butcher in the community and, in later years, operated a boat on the Connecticut River, trading with other colonists and with the Indians.
+He had been given the title of "Sergeant Morgan" on the journey from Boston.
+In addition to establishing the farms that meant survival to the colonists he was also the butcher in the community and, in later years, operated a boat on the Connecticut River, trading with other colonists and with the Indians.
 He was subsequently known as "Captain Morgan."
 Unable to read or write, his mark on the town records was the sign of an anchor.

-On the voyage from Bristol he had made the acquaintance of Miss Prudence Gilbert, who was emigrating to the New World with her family.
-Once settled in Agawam he had a letter written to Prudence, who had settled in Beverly, north of Boston, and proposed marriage.
-She accepted and in 1642, accompanied by an Indian guide, a pack horse, and two companions, Miles set out for Beverly, where the couple were married.
-Prudence, her possessions piled on the horse, walked the 120 miles back to Springfield with her new husband.